aubreyaubrey/sweatersite/content/posts/2024-01-29-how-to-wash-and-dry-sweaters-by-hand.md

 ---
-title: "How to Wash and Dry Sweaters by Hand"
+title: "How to Care for Your Knitwear"
 date: 2024-01-29
 authors: ["Aubrey Coon"]
 categories: ["Natural Fibers"]